-This site, originally known as the Budget Inn, was purchased through Project Turnkey and has been operating as non congregate shelter for people experiencing houselessness since 2021, serving nearly 100 people.
+This site, originally known as the Budget Inn, was purchased through Project Turnkey.
+It has been operating as non congregate shelter, in partnership with Unity Shelter, for people experiencing houselessness since 2021, serving nearly 100 people.
 The current buildings will be demolished making way for the new project, with construction starting in late 2024.

 - 46 units of Permanent Supportive Housing located on a 1.33 acres site owned by CHF south of downtown Corvallis and Oregon State